Best Way to Study for the MCAT®

 Crafting Your Study Schedule: Best MCAT Study Plan

 The MCAT demands both depth and endurance, so a structured timeline is crucial.
 The best MCAT study plan includes breaking your prep into clear and manageable phases to ensure you cover content thoroughly, improve test-taking skills, and stay on track.
-Here's a proven four-phase approach using the best MCAT prep course and study materials at each step.
+Here’s a proven 4-phase approach using the best MCAT prep course and study materials at each step.

 Phase 1: Foundation Building — Content Review